saiakshithad/chatbot/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/sannketnikam/chatbot)

-The goal of this project is to create a chatbot that can understand and respond to user input based on intents.
-The chatbot is built using Natural Language Processing (NLP) library and Logistic Regression, to extract the intents and entities from user input.
-The chatbot is built using Streamlit, a Python library for building interactive web applications.
+This project aims to develop a chatbot that can interpret and respond to user input based on identified intents.
+It leverages Natural Language Processing (NLP) techniques along with Logistic Regression to extract intents and entities from user messages.
+The chatbot is built using the Streamlit framework, which facilitates the creation of interactive web applications.
+Key libraries used include NLTK for NLP tasks, scikit-learn for machine learning, and Streamlit for the user interface.
 # Project Overview
 The project is divided into two parts:
 1. NLP techniques and Logistic Regression algorithm is used to train the chatbot on labeled intents and entities.